Analysis of European colonialism and colonization: Dependency theory

-Dependency theory is an economic theory which postulated that advanced and industrialized “metropolitan” or "core" nations have been able to develop because of the existence of less-developed “satellite” or "periphery" states.
+Dependency theory is an economic theory which postulated that advanced and industrialized "metropolitan" or "core" nations have been able to develop because of the existence of less-developed "satellite" or "periphery" states.
 Satellite nations are anchored to, and subordinate to, metropolitan countries because of the international division of labor.
 Satellite countries are thus dependent on metropolitan states and incapable of charting their own economic path.

 The theory was introduced in the 1950s by Raul Prebisch, Director of the United Nations Economic Commission for Latin America after observing that economic growth in wealthy countries did not translate into economic growth in poor countries.
 Dependency theorists believe this is due to the import-export relationship between rich and poor countries.
 Walter Rodney, in his book How Europe Underdeveloped Africa, used this framework when observing the relationship between European trading companies and African peasants living in postcolonial states.
-Through the labour of peasants, African countries are able to gather large quantities of raw materials.
+Through the labor of peasants, African countries are able to gather large quantities of raw materials.
 Rather than being able to export these materials directly to Europe, states must work with a number of trading companies, who collaborated to keep purchase prices low.
 The trading companies then sold the materials to European manufactures at inflated prices.
-Finally the manufactured goods were returned to Africa, but with prices so high, that labourers were unable to afford them.
+Finally the manufactured goods were returned to Africa, but with prices so high, that laborers were unable to afford them.
 This led to a situation where the individuals who labored extensively to gather raw materials were unable to benefit from the finished goods.